Prosciutto Crudo in Italy

 What are the varieties?

 There are multiple types of prosciutto crudo made all over Italy which can vary greatly in quality and taste depending on everything from the breed of pig to the techniques used.
 To ensure that what you are buying is of a high standard and 100% made in Italy, look for the letters DOP (or PDO in English) which signify Denominazione di Origine Protetta or Protected Designation of Origin.
 DOP identifies products that have been produced, processed, and prepared in a specific geographical area using the recognized know-how of local producers and ingredients from that same region.
 Some sub-standard, non-DOP products use additional nitrates during curing to enhance the pink color and add flavor.

 The most famous prosciuttos in Italy are Prosciutto di Parma and Prosciutto di San Daniele, these prized varieties undergo strict quality control and will usually be the most expensive.
 Aside from these, there are many other excellent regional variations, from those enhanced with natural flavorings such as peppercorns, juniper berries or herbs, to the saltier, chewier mountain hams from central Italy.

 How to buy it?

 The best prosciutto is sold in delicatessens or food markets and will be sliced to order.
-It is priced by the kilogram and should be ordered either by number of slices or by weight.
-Often top-quality prosciutto will be expertly sliced by hand for maximum flavour but for silky, thin, melt-in-the-mouth slices it can be sliced by machine.
+It is priced by the kilogram and should be ordered either by the number of slices or by weight.
+Often top-quality prosciutto will be expertly sliced by hand for maximum flavor but for silky, thin, melt-in-the-mouth slices it should be sliced by machine.

 How to eat it?